Camp Leakey tours Borneo take you to see ex-rehabilitated orangutans at Tanjung Puting National Park in Central Borneo.

 Camp Leakey has permanent wooden structures built to accommodate researchers, students, and staff.
 The camp location serves as an observation center and staying place for researchers.
 It also has feeding stations for ex-rehabilitated orangutans.

-General visitors can visit Camp Leakey, but only within specific hours.
+General visitors can visit Camp Leakey, but all visitors must adhere to the visiting hours.
+The Orangutan houseboat tour will stop at Camp Leakey jetty at 1:00 pm and leave at 4:30 pm.
+Make sure to arrange your itineraries based on the permitted schedules.
 Visitors cannot stay overnight or interfere with researchers’ works.
-You will cruise on klotok (traditional river boat) from Kumai to reach the location.
+You will cruise on a traditional river houseboat from Kumai to reach the location.

 Orangutans are not the only animals present.
 If lucky, you may even spot other interesting species, like macaques, gibbons, proboscis monkeys, leaf-eating monkeys, and some species of birds and reptiles.
 The camp’s remote location, surrounded by dense trees, will make you feel like Jane Goodall herself when doing her research in the wild.